Category Archives: Gay

 It was wonderful to run into our sweet friend Neeraj, who we can always count on being anywhere there is two-stepping!
 Since it had been a year since Shea and I last two-stepped ourselves, I knew I would be useless on the floor this time.
 We should practice more.

-After working remotely for more than four years, I finally had a good excuse to go down and see our gorgeous campus in Duarte, California.
-I had sometimes waved to the building from the freeway when driving by on my way to vacation in Palm Springs, but earlier this week I had the privilege of speaking about my pro bono tobacco activism at the Pride Health Symposium.
-I was also recently asked to join the Board of Pride in the City, which is the LGBTQ employee group.
-My closest fellow co-workers also came from far and wide to support me, which was so heart-warming.
-I am very lucky to work with such great people and such an important institution fighting the scourges of cancer and diabetes every day!
+After working remotely for more than four years, I finally had a good excuse to fly down and see our gorgeous campus in Duarte, California.
+I had sometimes waved to the building from the freeway when driving by on my way to vacation in Palm Springs, but on this day I had the privilege of speaking about my pro bono tobacco activism at the Pride Health Symposium!